Public-Health-Scotland/phsopendata/README.md

     #if max_resources is not set, all resources will be returned by default.
     #Here we pull 10 rows from the first 2 resources only
-    opendata_get_dataset("gp-practice-populations", max_resources = 2, rows = 10)
+    get_dataset("gp-practice-populations", max_resources = 2, rows = 10)

 Contributing to phsopendata
 ---------------------------

-At present, this package is maintained by [Csilla Scharle](https://github.com/csillasch).
+At present, this package is maintained by [David Aikman](https://github.com/daikman) and [Csilla Scharle](https://github.com/csillasch).

-If you have requests or suggestions for additional functionality, please contact the package maintainer and/or the [PHS Open Data team](phs.opendata@phs.scot).
+If you have requests or suggestions for additional functionality, please contact a package maintainer and/or the [PHS Open Data team](phs.opendata@phs.scot).

 If you would like to share examples of how you work with open data, you